holi

 Holi Activities Bursting with Colour for Preschoolers

 When we think of ‘Holi’, we think of two things: ‘Water’ and ‘Colour’!
-Presenting some fun Holi Activities and Holi Craft Ideas for Preschool.
+Below are some fun Holi Activities and Holi Craft Ideas for Preschool.

-Want to get your children to indulge in an activity that’s both Fun and Educational at the same time?
+Want to get your children to indulge in an activity that’s both fun and educational?

 To do: